nguy/artview/README.md

 The single stream, original version is still available in the scripts directory.
 It is much more limited in scope than the full version.
-The other code should not have any effect on it's useage.
+The other code should not have any effect on it's usage.

 ## Installation
 ```python